Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/e2a3c0da-aee9-49a6-9394-90f127d840a5)

-The weapon has a bruhless motor meaning I woukd need to run a brushless esc.
+The weapon has a bruhless motor meaning I would need to run a brushless esc.
 I am planning on running an 30 or 35amp esc.
 I have found these LANRC 35A ESC 2S-6S Brushless ESC Lipo BLHeli_S Electronic Speed.
 Only weights 6.6 grams!!
 They have plenty of amps and are a resable cost on amazon.

 [image](https://github.com/user-attachments/assets/caddb57a-d1a4-4daf-8c36-54caf876156f)